Jeff Cunningham: Youth and college

-Career

-Professional
+Club career

 Upon graduating, Cunningham was selected ninth overall in the 1998 MLS College Draft by the Columbus Crew.
 As a rookie, he played in twenty-five games, mostly as a substitute, and tied the rookie record for goals (since broken by Damani Ralph) with eight.
 Cunningham became a starter in 1999 and held that role for several years.
 In 182 games for Columbus, he scored sixty-two goals and notched forty-three assists.
 He was named to the MLS Best XI in 2002, after scoring sixteen goals and adding five assists.
 After a disappointing 2004 season Cunningham was traded to Colorado Rapids for a first-round 2006 MLS SuperDraft pick.
 He left the Crew tied with Brian McBride for the all-time team lead in goals.

 Cunningham finished the 2005 season with twelve league goals for Colorado.
 He scored twice against Fulham F.C. of the Premier League in the 2005 MLS All-Star Game.
 His showing in an all-star game against Real Madrid also earned good reviews, despite MLS's 5–0 loss.
 However, after the year Colorado shipped him to Real Salt Lake for Clint Mathis.
 Cunningham was seventh on the all-time MLS goalscoring list entering the 2006 season.

 During the 2006 season Cunningham led the league in scoring with sixteen goals, winning the MLS Golden Boot.
 He also tied for the second-most assists in the league with eleven.
 Both totals (16 goals and 11 assists) set single-season records for the RSL franchise.

 On May 22, 2007, Cunningham was dealt to Toronto FC in exchange for Alecko Eskandarian and a first-round draft pick in the 2008 MLS SuperDraft.
 In Toronto, he wore the number 96 to represent the 96 MLS goals he had scored after the conclusion of his first season with Toronto FC.

 Cunningham fell out of favor in his second season with Toronto FC, missing scoring a goal line ball that would have taken Toronto to the CONCACAF Champions League.
 After the match, TFC coach John Carver said "I am thinking, ‘How did he score 99 goals?’
-That’s what I thought.’"
+That's what I thought.’"